Guovin/TV/docs/tutorial-EN.md

 1. Create file
 2. Name the template file user_demo.txt
 3. The template file needs to be written in the format of (channel category, #genre#), (channel name, channel interface), note that it is an English comma.
+The maximum number of channels is 200, any excess will not be updated.
 4. Click Commit changes... to save.

 ## Step 3: Modify the Configuration